 This simple exercise will help you offer relevant and useful product information to your target audience, allowing them to complete the buying process.

-Gaurav Belani is a Senior SEO and Content Marketing Analyst at The 20 Media, a Content Marketing agency that specializes in data-driven SEO.
+Gaurav Belani is a Senior SEO and Content Marketing Analyst at Growfusely , a SaaS content marketing agency specializing in content and data-driven SEO.
 He has more than seven years of experience in Digital Marketing and loves to write about social media, eCommerce, link building, and content strategy to help clients grow their search visibility.
 In his spare time, he enjoys watching movies and listening to music.
 Connect with him on Twitter @belanigaurav.

 Recommended articlesFacebook Ads for eCommerce: 16 Strategies, Examples & Tips How to Build a Winning eCommerce Ads Strategy Google Ads for eCommerce: Everything You Need to Know 10X Your Traffic with PPC Management Software